 Rick Keam told me this book has the only description he has ever seen on the correct way to apply peacock herl.
 Sounds extraordinary, but he claims it is true, and if you have seen a genuine Jet-Fly Red Tag you will know what a difference applying herl correctly does.

 This version is a strictly limited Collectors edition of 125 copies.
+All books are individually numbered.
 It is in full colour throughout, superbly bound in full leather with endpapers that are Noel's sketches from his personal fishing diary. $500.
-Limited Edition No.3